nelsonGuti/Blog/src/pages/articles/Issue_07/index.md

 So on the first invocation of the _nelson_ function, _index_ will be equal to 0 so the letter "n" is logged.
 On the second invocation, _index_ is equal to 1 and the function is able to log "e" .
 Thanks to closures, the pattern continues successfully.

-Having the closures ready, I added an `if` statement that checks when there are no more letters to display and at that point, display a little message using the other variables remembered by the inner function.
+Having the closures ready, I added an `if` statement that checks when there are no more letters to display and at that point, display a little message using the variables remembered by the inner function.
 Also, I added a small timer that displayed one letter per second.

 ```js
 function outer(str) {